 The exact cause of NEC is not known.
 Below is a possible series of events that can lead to NEC: Premature babies do not have fully developed intestines.
 This may make it difficult for the intestines to handle the stress of moving food.The stress may cause a decrease in oxygen or blood flow to the intestines.
 The loss of oxygen and blood flow can cause damage to the intestine.Bacteria can enter the intestine through the damaged area.
 The bacteria can lead to an infection and swelling.
 This will weaken the wall of the intestine even further.If the process continues it can perforate the intestine.

-NEC may cause: Difficulty feedingFeedings stay in your baby’s stomach longer than expectedA sudden increase in bowel movements, or lack of bowel movementsBloody bowel movementsBaby doesn’t pass a lot of gasBloated abdomen that may be tender to the touch or redVomiting, which may be greenish in color
+NEC may cause: Difficulty feedingFeedings remaining in your baby’s stomach longer than expectedA sudden increase in bowel movements or lack of bowel movementsBloody bowel movementsBaby doesn’t pass a lot of gasBloated abdomen that may be tender to the touch or redVomiting, which may be greenish in color

 General signs of infection include: Stopping breathing or difficulty breathingLow heart rateSluggishnessVomitingTemperature instabilityCool, clammy skin